Skedulo/SkeduloPlusExamples/README.md

 # Skedulo Plus Examples

 A set of example Skedulo Plus Mobile Extensions, to be deployed with the [Skedulo CLI](#Usage).

+These are currenrly for early access customers only.

 ## Extensions